spacecomx/cdk-billing-alarm/README.md

 # @spacecomx/cdk-billing-alarm

-High level CDK construct to monitor estimated billing charges with alerts and notifications.
+CDK construct to monitor estimated billing charges with alerts and notifications.
 It sets up an estimated monthly billing alarm associated with an email address endpoint.
-It then subscribes the endpoint to an SNS Topic or an existing SNS Topic Arn.
+It then subscribes an email endpoint to an SNS Topic or an existing SNS Topic Arn.

-The CDK construct can be used to implement multiple customizable billing alarms for single or master/payer linked AWS accounts e.g (AWS Organisations).
-Customizing the billing alarm gives you the capability to monitor specific AWS Service charges, by specific linked AWS account in a master/payer account.
+The construct can be used to implement multiple customizable billing alarms for master/payer accounts e.g (AWS Organization).
+For customizable multi-account billing alarm requirements, see [@spacecomx/cdk-organization-billing-alarm](https://github.com/spacecomx/cdk-organization-billing-alarm)

 ## Features